antmicro/topwrap/docs/source/getting_started.md

       - z
 ```

-Notice that we connect `input` to `output`.
+Notice that `input` is connected to `output`.
-All left to do are external connections to metanodes.
+All that is left to do is to declare the external connections to metanodes, like this:
-We declare them like this:

 ```yaml
 external: